GramuByto/GodotSimpleEventSystem/README.md

 ![image](https://github.com/user-attachments/assets/1024e85b-b087-4fad-944d-d3d38b338c9f)

 You can reference any Nodes or Resources.
-It will show all the functions on that reference.
-Select the function
+It will show all the functions on that reference that you'll be able to select.

 ![image](https://github.com/user-attachments/assets/8b86031f-7776-4588-b5ba-40e54b18a1ae)